-Residency Requirements Admission Procedures
+Admission Procedures

 Students new to Moorpark College must complete an application for admission.
 An application for admission is available on-line at www.moorparkcollege.edu/apply.
-Hard copies can be obtained at the Office of Registration and Records or by writing to Moorpark College Public Relations, 7075 Campus Road, Moorpark, CA 93021
+Hard copies can be obtained by contacting the Office of Registration & Records at (805) 378-1429.

-Returning students may update any changes to their address, or phone number on-line at www.moorparkcollege.edu/WebSTAR
+Returning students may update any changes to their address, or phone number on-line at My.VCCCD.edu